Warmag2/wloot/README.md

 ### Special bases ###

-"Bone Helmet" "Fingerless Silk Gloves" "Gripped Gloves" "Spiked Gloves" "Two-Toned Boots"
+"Bone Helmet" "Convoking Wand" "Fingerless Silk Gloves" "Gripped Gloves" "Spiked Gloves" "Two-Toned Boots"

 ### Items not shown as good bases but which are regardless good in their class